- Become a Member

 Vancouver Co-operative Radio, CFRO, 100.5FM is a non-commercial, co-operatively-owned, listener-supported, community radio station.
-Located in the heart of Vancouver's Downtown Eastside, Co-op Radio is a voice for the voiceless that strives to provide a space for under-represented and marginalized communities.
-Co-op Radio aims to increase community participation by encouraging examination of the social and political concerns of the geographic and cultural communities of BC.
+Located in East Vancouver and with long-time roots in the Downtown Eastside, Co-op Radio strives to provide a space for under-represented and marginalized communities.
+Co-op Radio aims to increase community participation by encouraging examination of the social and political concerns of the geographic and cultural communities of BC and beyond.

-Co-op Radio’s more than 400 volunteer programmers provide programming 24 hours a day in the areas of arts, public affairs, music and in languages other than English.
+Co-op Radio’s more than 300 volunteer programmers provide programming 24 hours a day in the areas of arts, public affairs, music and in third languages.
 We strive to provide programming that does not discriminate against people on the grounds of sex, race, age, class, ability, sexual orientation, or anything else.
 Our first priority is to provide a media outlet for the economically, socially or politically disadvantaged.
 We provide news and perspectives that are not otherwise accessible – information that is not covered by the conventional media or perspectives that challenge mainstream media coverage.

 Our arts programming presents the work of local artists, especially those who are not yet established or who are dealing with contemporary social issues.
 Co-op Radio provides a forum for artists to showcase their work and to promote local shows and performances.

-About 20% of our programming is broadcast in languages other than English.
+About 20% of our programming is broadcast in languages other than English or French.
 We give priority to people from language groups who have no access to media or who wish to provide a significant alternative to existing media outlets for that group.

 To see our programming schedule click here

-As a member-owned co-operative, Co-op Radio does not have one owner - we have approximately 30,000 owners.
-Since we do not accept commercial advertising, we remain accountable to those who matter most, our listeners and members.
+As a member-owned co-operative, Co-op Radio does not have one owner - we have thousands of owners.
+Since we do not accept commercial advertising, we remain accountable to those who matter most: our listeners and members.
 By becoming a member of Co-op Radio, you become a part-owner of your own media and have a say in how the station is run.
 Every year, our members meet at our Annual General Meeting (AGM) to make important decisions about the future of the station and to vote on a Board of Directors.

 Board of Directors